DIY

 1. Leaky Faucet

 Most leaks are caused by worn washers.
 Buy a replacement for a few hundred yen at a hardware store and swap it with an adjustable wrench.
 About 15 minutes of work.
 Just remember to shut off the water supply first.
+Since washers come in different sizes, the trick is to remove the old washer and bring it along, or note the faucet manufacturer and model number before shopping.

 2. Small Wall Holes